rtcharity/resources.eahub.org/content/evaluation_and_strategy/a-case-study-for-animal-focused-local-ea-movement-building-effective-animal-altruism-london.md

 The original questions can be seen [here](https://docs.google.com/forms/d/e/1FAIpQLSecUU6iNTSyZ8j9ZFhd_NKU0zO0RWPYrdw_wi98opSj77oqpA/viewform).
 The anonymised results and numbers used in the transformations and calculations can be seen [here](https://docs.google.com/spreadsheets/d/1vtk-S1tFgrVtAG-T56z3QmWOjgBC0Ki-oagctvj1LSg/edit#gid=1298639620).
 This sheet contains the precise results of the calculations, whereas the numbers below have been rounded.

-## Survey data on realisation of actions to generate impact for animals:
+**Survey data on realisation of actions to generate impact for animals**

 These are the most direct measures of EAAL having generated impact so far.
 I do not believe that they are the only metrics of importance, however.